dusty-nv/jetson-inference/docs/webrtc-html.md

 - index.html  # client-side HTML code
 ```

-This html example is the simplest and highlights the core HTML/JavaScript code needed to playback/send WebRTC streams and apply DNN inferencing.
-You can then apply this to any web framework of choice should you already have an existing or preferred frontend to integrate with.
+This first example is the simplest and highlights the core HTML/JavaScript code needed to playback/send WebRTC streams and apply DNN inferencing.
+You can apply this to any web framework of choice should you already have a preferred frontend to integrate with.

 ## Running the Example